 How EMS can prevent, assess, treat influenza

-Is seasonal influenza an unwelcome holiday gift in your workplace, home or service area?
+Is seasonal influenza an unwelcome visitor to your workplace, home or service area?
 Seasonal influenza activity predictably rises in the fall and winter each year.
-The CDC posts a weekly weekly U.S. map of influenza activity.
+The CDC posts a weekly U.S. map of influenza activity.

 1. Know the signs of influenza

 The hallmark signs of influenza are fever, cough, body ache, congestion and fatigue.
 Use OPQRST to assess for those signs and consider associated signs and pertinent negatives.
 Take the patient's temperature - oral for adults and rectal for infants and children under 3-years-old.